Robertfarb/peakers-app/README.md

 ## Features
 This application integrates the Google Maps geocoder API to geocode addresses into lat/lng coordinates, and drops a pin on a google maps component where the user indicates.
 The app also reverse geocodes lat lng into address and drops a pin on the map.
+Finally, I use the Haversine, formula to return the distance (as the crow flies) between two pairs of Lat/Longs.

 ## Technologies